Blue Bombers Forum

 Post by: Blueforlife on September 21, 2025, 03:15:44 PM

-Quote from: jdrattops on Today at 03:13:43 PMWilson could have won this game as well, and maybe completed 4-5 passes.
+Quote from: jdrattops on September 21, 2025, 03:13:43 PMWilson could have won this game as well, and maybe completed 4-5 passes.
 This will show as a win under Streveler, but much like against Toronto the D and STs brought home this victory.
 I remember 2019, but would love to forget 2025 as far as Strevelers performance.

 I like Wilson but we will never know if he would have won.
 He would have thrown more and like created more turnovers imo.
 He would have had more yards in the air and less running.